Fannie Mae is concerned about homeowners and communities affected by disasters and we’re taking action. Read below to get the help you need.

 - You can also call 1-800-7FANNIE (1-800-732-6643) to check.

-- Contact a Fannie Mae Mortgage Help Center if you need additional assistance or if you are having difficulty working with or reaching your mortgage company.
-Free personal assistance is available in person or over the phone (English and Spanish) at our Mortgage Help Centers .
+- Contact a Fannie Mae Mortgage Help Network partner if you need additional assistance or if you are having difficulty working with or reaching your mortgage company.
+Free personal assistance is available in person or over the phone (English and Spanish) through our Mortgage Help Network .

 Beware!
 Scam artists will attempt to offer assistance and services to support those affected by a disaster.
 Here are some ways you can protect yourself: